 HOFFMAN: Giving up is one option.
 And later in the episode, Joi will share his latest thinking on fighting trolls.
 Caterina, however, was a bit more vocal from the beginning.
 Flickr was tested very early and very vocally by its users.
 And this shaped Caterina’s fundamental approach to online communities: You have to know who you are, who you’re for, and what you stand for.

 FAKE: A very interesting case came up very early on in Flickr, which is that a great number of the users were from the United Arab Emirates.
-And at the same time, Britney Spears was ascendant with her bare midriff outfits.
+And at the same time, Britney Spears was ascendant, with her bare-midriff outfits.
 These two things were incompatible.
-You know, the Muslim community did not like the bare midriffs photographs that were all over Flickr.
+You know, that community did not like the bare-midriff photographs that were all over Flickr.
 And we had to make a decision.
 And we came down on the side of the bare midriff.
 We were like, the bare midriff is okay here.
 And that is the decision that we are going to, from on high, are going to make.
 And many of the community members went away.